Constellation Stories

 Andreas Bergsland is professor in music technology at Norwegian University of Science and Technology (NTNU).
 His recent research focuses on interactive dance and movement-sound interaction for users with and without disabilities.
 Bergsland has also been involved in composition and sound design for exhibitions, installations, dance performance, large scale multi-media events, in addition to doing live-electronics performances and working with computer instrument design for motion capture systems.
 In addition, he has composed several pieces for interactive dance that have been presented in Norway, Sweden, Denmark, Germany, Austria, Greece, Italy, Switzerland, Canada and the U.S. in collaboration with choreographers like Robert Wechsler and Seh Yun Kim.
 Together with the MotionComposer team he received a special recognition award in the 2016 Guthman Musical Instrument Competition.

-This event is funded in part by a grant from the Springfield Cultural Council, a local agency, which is supported by the Massachusetts Cultural Council, a state agency; and a Live Arts Boston grant through The Boston Foundation.
+This project was funded in part by a grant from the Springfield Cultural Council, a local agency, which is supported by the Massachusetts Cultural Council, a state agency; and a Live Arts Boston grant through The Boston Foundation.